Where will we take our family portraits?

 When will our photos be ready, and how many will we receive?

-My process is a little different from other photographers because I don’t just send you a link to digital files and abandon you!
-About two weeks after your session, we convene virtually to view your gallery of up to 50 proofs so that I can help you select your favorites and figure out what products make the most sense for you and your family.
+For Full Sessions, your online gallery of proofs will be available within one week.
+After you’ve had the chance to review your proofs, we convene virtually so that I can help you select your favorite images and figure out what products make the most sense for you and your family.
 Collections start at $599 (remember that Full Sessions include a Starter Collection) and you can see the most popular collections here.
 We’ll place the order and have everything delivered to you within a few weeks.

 Can we bring along the family pet?